-Caroline was elected as Member of Parliament for Brighton Pavilion in 2010.
-She served as leader of the Green Party of England and Wales from 2008 to 2012.
-And from 1999-2010 she served as one of the Party's first MEPs and represented the South East region until becoming the UK's first Green MP.
+Caroline was first elected as Member of Parliament for Brighton Pavilion in 2010.
+She served as leader of the Green Party of England and Wales from 2008 to 2012, and Co-leader from 2016 to 2018.
+From 1999-2010 she served as one of the Party's first MEPs and represented the South East region until becoming the UK's first Green MP.

 A passionate campaigner across a broad range of issues, Caroline is

-- Patron of Martlets Hospice, Brighton Carer's Centre, the Rock Clinic and of the Sussex and Kent ME/CFS Society
+- Patron of Martlets Hospice, Brighton Carer's Centre, Sussex and Kent ME/CFS Society

-- Patron of Brighton's Kollectiv Gallery, ONCA Gallery and Firecracker Theatre Company
+- Patron of Brighton's Kollektiv Gallery, ONCA Gallery and Firecracker Theatre Company

 - Founding member of Brighton Women's Voices and Patron of For Our Daughters